 Bag lunches may be brought from home.
 Please strive to provide your child with a nutritious and well-balanced meal.
-Fast food is not allowed unless arranged through teacher for special occasions.
+Fast food is not allowed unless arranged through a teacher for special occasions.
 Individual 1⁄2 pints of milk are available for \$.55 each.
 Milks are billed weekly on TADS and are due when posted.
 Prompt payment of milk bills are appreciated.
 Students with a milk balance over \$5.00 will not be able to purchase milk.

 Students may not bring gum, or soda for lunch or snack during school hours or TLC.
-If you choose to bring in a birthday treat, our Wellness Policy requests that you try to bring in healthy foods that limit sugar.
+Class birthday treats will not be allowed at this time due to COVID,